This translation was created for the purposes of archiving and does not originate from the original creators of the text.

 I do not know if you, as I do, think that history has in fact justified the fears of the leftists of the time.
 However, while the Greek Cypriot community was in totality voting for “Enosis and only Enosis” in 1950, with the whole decade leaving no room for anything else, I suppose that even amongst the bourgeoisie there are muffled thoughts for independence, since it certainly cannot be accidental that Makarios gives that famous interview in 1957, or when the National Council of the time is involved, albeit resentfully, in the Zurich and London talks.

-In evaluating the decade of the 1950s, we can briefly state that the entire revolutionary potential of the Cypriot people, Turkish Cypriots and Greek Cypriots, was wasted in order to marginalize the conscious participation of the working class, building the bi-communal conflict, providing neither self-governance, nor Enosis, but dependency.
+In evaluating the decade of the 1950s, we can briefly state that the entire revolutionary potential of the Cypriot people, Turkish Cypriots and Greek Cypriots, was wasted in order to marginalize the conscious participation of the working class, building the bi-communal conflict, which provided neither self-governance, nor Enosis, but dependency.

-That is why Cypriot Consciousness is the continuation of a newborn consciousness.
+That is why Cypriot Consciousness is constantly a new-born consciousness.
 It never overcame early infancy.
 As a result, its face is marked by the grief of old age, and the main emotion it can feel is the uncertain pain of existence.
 Cypriot Consciousness exists trampled between the feet of its adversaries, engaged in an endless body-to-body combat.
 From the height of the ground where it stands, it sees them as enormous giants.
-Despite the constant trampling, Cypriot Conscience is saved only by the fact that none of these giants is dominates completely.
-Otherwise, Cypriot Consciousness would had been lost.
-Cypriot Conscience believes itself to be weak.
+Despite the constant trampling, Cypriot Consciousness is saved only by the fact that none of these giants dominates completely.
+Otherwise, Cypriot Consciousness would have been lost.
+Cypriot Consciousness believes itself to be weak.
 That's why it plays dead, waiting for better days.

 Cypriot Consciousness is weak and humble.
-It knows this and does not enter into the fight.
-It is sufficient to it to chuckle at the weakness of its much powerful rivals, who nonetheless, are also unable to impose their own order of things.
+It knows this and does not enter the fight.
+It is sufficient for it to chuckle at the weakness of its much more powerful rivals, who nonetheless, are also unable to impose their own order of things.
 In its ears, their voices sound as mere rhetoric and fanfaronade.

 Cypriot Consciousness has the pride of the marginalized.